Adil-debug-cpu/UserDetails/README.md

 Installation:

-1. Please run 'npm install' to install all necessary dependencies
+1. Please run 'npm install' to install all the dependencies
-2. Please run 'npm start' to start appliaction after step 1.
-Application should display and be functional.
+2. Please run 'npm start' to start the appliaction.